CONCACAF Gold Cup: CONCACAF Championship (1963–1989)

-CONCACAF Gold Cup (since 1991)
+CONCACAF Gold Cup (1991–present)

-In 1990, CONCACAF renamed and restructured the CONCACAF Championship as the CONCACAF Gold Cup, with the United States hosting the first competition in 1991, and hosting or co-hosting every subsequent iteration of the tournament (as of 2021).
+In 1990, CONCACAF renamed and restructured the CONCACAF Championship as the CONCACAF Gold Cup, with the United States hosting the first competition in 1991, and hosting or co-hosting every subsequent iteration of the tournament (as of 2025).
 The host country was the inaugural champion of the eight-team tournament.
 Mexico dominated the remainder of the decade, winning three consecutive CONCACAF Gold Cup titles in 1993, 1996 and 1998.

 In 1996, the Gold Cup field included its first guest team, the defending FIFA World Cup Champions Brazil.
 Guests were invited to participate in the six Gold Cup tournaments from 1996 to 2005.
 Starting with the 2000 Gold Cup, the tournament field was increased to twelve teams and for the 2007 tournament, the Gold Cup again was contested exclusively by nations within CONCACAF.

 The 2007 Gold Cup hosts successfully defended their title beating Mexico in the final 2–1 in Chicago; Canada and Guadeloupe shared third place.
 Mexico won the 2009 Gold Cup by beating the United States 5–0.
 In the 2011 Gold Cup, Mexico defeated the USA 4–2 in the final while the USA won the 2013 Gold Cup by beating Panama 1–0.

-Since the formation of the Gold Cup in 1991, the CONCACAF Championship has been won eight times by Mexico, seven times by the United States, and once by Canada.
+Since the formation of the Gold Cup in 1991, the CONCACAF Championship has been won nine times by Mexico, seven times by the United States, and once by Canada.
 Runners-up include Brazil, Colombia, Costa Rica, Honduras, Panama, and Jamaica.

 Before 2015, when the Gold Cup did not fall in the same year as the FIFA Confederations Cup, the winner, or highest-placed team that is a member of both CONCACAF and FIFA, qualified for the next staging of that tournament.
 In 2015, the winners of the previous two Gold Cups (the 2013 and 2015 editions) faced each other in CONCACAF Cup – a playoff to determine the CONCACAF entrant to the 2017 Confederations Cup.

 In January 2017, Victor Montagliani announced the expansion of the Gold Cup from 12 to 16 teams, starting with the 2019 tournament.
 In November 2018, Costa Rica was announced as one of the hosts of the 2019 tournament, with a group B double-header set to be held at the Estadio Nacional.
 In April 2019, it was announced that Jamaica would host a doubleheader in group C at Independence Park.

-Evolution of the format
+Format competition

-The number of teams and the format of each final tournament have varied over the years.
-In most tournaments, the tournament consists of a round-robin group stage followed by a single-elimination knockout stage.
+The number of teams in the final tournament has gradually increased over the years.
+Each tournament has consisted of a round-robin group stage followed by a single-elimination knockout stage.

+In the 2025 Gold Cup edition the extra time rule was abandoned, except for the final.
+When there is a draw it will go straight to a penalty shoot out.

+There has been interest from numerous sources to have the tournament held every four years to potentially increase the prestige, decrease player fatigue and better align with the European and South American calendars.